Part 2 continued: Claude Code Snake app

 </button>

 That avoids changing collision rules in the middle of a run.
-The current mode is shown below the button:

 <div className="text-sm text-gray-300 mt-1">